A23a: History

 On 4 March 2025, it was reported that A23a had grounded 73 km from South Georgia, marking the end of its drift since 2020, before it accelerated and then abruptly stopped near the island.
 Some scientists said it could threaten local wildlife by blocking key feeding grounds for penguins and seals, though others said they didn't expect it to significantly affect wildlife.
 Scientists warned that its melting could disrupt marine ecosystems by altering nutrient flows and krill populations, though it was also pointed out that its grounding would stir up nutrients from the seafloor and may boost the regional ecosystem.
 The event underscores the broader impact of climate change on Antarctic ice loss, with researchers closely monitoring its effects on biodiversity and regional stability.

-On 31 July 2025, Iceberg A23a was reported 145 km East-SouthEast of South Georgia.
+On 31 July 2025, Iceberg A23a was reported 145 km east-southeast of South Georgia.

-On 3 September 2025, Agence France-Presse (AFP) reported via multiple news outlets that A23a was in the process of breaking up having drifted North of South Georgia.
+On 3 September 2025, Agence France-Presse (AFP) reported via multiple news outlets that A23a was in the process of breaking up having drifted north of South Georgia.
 It was reported that the iceberg was less than half its original size, but still about 1770 sqkm and 60 km at its widest point, according to AFP analysis.
 Chunks as large as 400 sqkm were reported to have broken off while smaller pieces, many still large enough to threaten ships, were littering the sea around it.

-On 15 November 2025, satellite images from Zoom.Earth identify the main remaining mass about 100 nautical miles west-northwest of South Georgia, with a surface area of approximately 1,300 square kilometers.
-Other smaller masses are detected farther north, including one of about 300 square kilometers located 260 nautical miles north of South Georgia.
+On 15 November 2025, satellite images from Zoom.Earth identify the main remaining mass about 100 nautical miles west-northwest of South Georgia, with a surface area of approximately 1300 sq km or 1300 sqkm.
+Other smaller masses are detected farther north, including one of about 300 sq km or 300 sqkm located 260 nautical miles north of South Georgia.